Independent Liberals (UK, 1931): Reunion

 When the new Parliamentary session opened on 21 November 1933, the Liberals were sitting on the opposition benches.
 However the Lloyd George group were still termed 'Independent Liberals' and remained apart from the other Liberals.
 In the 1935 General Election, the two groups fought separately with Lloyd George more interested in promoting a cross party alliance opposed to the National Government.
 The Independent Liberals stood again for the four seats they held after the 1931 General Election and won them all.
 In comparison, the Liberal party lost half its seats including the one held by their leader Herbert Samuel.

-With Samuel gone, the Independent Liberals rejoined the main Liberal group and took part in the decision to nominate Archibald Sinclair as party leader.
+With Samuel gone, Lloyd George and the Independent Liberals rejoined the main Liberal group and took part in the decision to nominate Archibald Sinclair as party leader.